07 May Iodine: What is it +Why we need it

 - Thyroid size evaluation

 If your levels are low, you can easily start to include more in your diet with supplementation.
-Non-pregnant adults should be getting 150 μg/day or iodine, whereas pregnant and lactation adults need 250 μg/day according to the WHO recommendation.
-I highly recommend getting levels tested, instead of guessing you “may have a deficiency” because getting too much iodine can cause harm as well.
+Non-pregnant adults should be getting 150 μg/day, whereas pregnant and lactation adults need 250 μg/day according to the WHO recommendation.
+I highly recommend getting levels tested, instead of guessing you “may have a deficiency” because getting too much can cause harm as well.
 This nutrient needs to be well balanced.